-I have no qualms with it so long as you follow Scriptures warning to not be mastered by it (1 Cor.
+I have no qualms with alcohol so long as you follow Scriptures warning to not be mastered by it (1 Cor.
 6:12).
-If you are concerned that you cannot control yourself than you need to stay away from it.
+If you are concerned that you cannot control yourself then you need to stay away from it.

-I almost always stay away as my stomach tends to get sensitive to acidic stuff and that includes alcohols–in other words, health reasons.
-With that said, that does not mean I would flat out refuse to drink a glass of wine with a meal ever.
+I often stay away as my stomach tends to get sensitive to acidic stuff and that includes alcohol–in other words, for health reasons.
+With that said, that does not mean I would flat out refuse to drink a glass of wine with a meal.
 It comes down to a judgment call for me in which I actively consider the state of my health–same as I would with any other consumable.

-This occurred within the 1800s and has been felt unto the present because of the impacts of changes in society, especially industrialization, and the western world’s use of alcohol.
+This began within the 1800s and has been felt unto the present as a result of the impacts of changes in society, especially industrialization, and the western world’s use of alcohol.